alissatroiano/Dash/README.md

 ### Wireframes

- The following wireframes were created by the developer to guide the development proess:
+ The following wireframes were created by the developer to guide the development process:

 ![wireframes](wireframes/desktop.png)